gyshan/gyshan.github.io/_posts/2018-08-31-merge-columns-by-shared-string.md

 {% endhighlight %}

-To be honest, I spend almost half an hour effort on this problem.
-The reason I took so much time is that I have been suspected that `data frame` in R should only possess unique row names and column names.
+To be honest, it almost cost me half an hour on this problem.
+The reason I spent so much time is that I have been suspecting that `data frame` in R should only possess unique row names and column names.
 Surprisingly, the `data frame` naming criterion is very flexible --- unique row names and flexible column names.

 In specific circumstances, if you want duplicated row names, just transpose the data frame and do whatever you want.
 I like this design philosophy.